ai/about-postcss/speech.md

 ---

 So why it is important?
 Do you remember about evolution?
-This plugins are ideal for tht evolution process.
+This plugins are ideal for the evolution process.

 You wrote a plugin with some crazy idea.
 For example, new way to optimize load time.